Dhorajiya-Kenil/German-Language-Institute-and-Visa-Consultancy/README.md

-# United-German-Language-Institute
+# German Language Institute & Visa Consultancy

-Business website for United German Language Institute built on GoHighLevel.
-Features lead-capture funnels, university info, responsive UI design, and structured navigation for prospective students aiming to study in Germany.
+A professional business website built for **German Language Institute & Visa Consultancy**, combining German language education, study-abroad guidance, university information, and visa consultancy services for students planning to study in Germany.

 ## Live Website

-**Visit the website:**
+**Preview / Website:**
 https://link.scale4ever.com/preview/vy75icfiKH4HwNWm6HSJ?notrack=true

-> The website is hosted and managed through **GoHighLevel**.
+> The website is developed and managed using **GoHighLevel**.

 ---

 ## Project Overview

-The United German Language Institute website was designed and developed to provide prospective students with a clear and engaging way to discover German language courses, understand the learning opportunities available, and get in contact with the institute.
+The **German Language Institute & Visa Consultancy** website was designed and developed as a digital platform for prospective students interested in learning German, exploring higher-education opportunities in Germany, and receiving guidance throughout the study-abroad and visa process.

+The website brings educational and consultancy services together in one user-friendly experience, helping visitors discover language programs, explore university-related information, understand available consultancy services, and submit enquiries.

-The project focuses on a clean visual presentation, responsive layouts, intuitive navigation, and a user-friendly experience across desktop and mobile devices.
+The project focuses on professional presentation, responsive UI design, structured navigation, clear calls-to-action, and lead generation across desktop, tablet, and mobile devices.

 ---

 ## Key Features

-- German language course presentation
+- German language course information
+- University and study-abroad information
+- Visa consultancy services
+- Guidance for students planning to study in Germany
+- Lead-capture and enquiry forms
+- Lead-generation funnels
 - Responsive design for desktop, tablet, and mobile
-- User-friendly navigation
-- Contact and enquiry forms
+- Structured and intuitive navigation
-- Modern and professional visual design
+- Modern and professional UI design
-- Optimized page structure for a smooth user experience
-- Clear calls-to-action for prospective students
+- Clear calls-to-action
-- Online presence and lead-generation functionality
-- Integration with GoHighLevel platform
+- GoHighLevel integrations and platform functionality
+- Contact and consultation enquiry functionality

 ---